Aeschynanthus radicans Jack

 How to Grow and Care

-Native to the humid tropics of the Malay Peninsula south to Java.
+The native range of Aeschynanthus radicans is from the humid tropics of the Malay Peninsula to the south of Java.